instructor-ai/instructor/docs/prompting/zero_shot/emotion_prompting.md

     messages=[
         {
             "role": "user",
-            "content": "Provide me a list of 3 musical albums from the 2000s\
+            "content": """Provide me a list of 3 musical albums from the 2000s.
-            This is very important to my career.",  # (1)!
+                This is very important to my career.""",  # (1)!
         }
     ],
 )